AliGyula/Chess/readme.md

 [ ] King should not be able to move into check

-[ ] Pieces guarding a check should not be able to move
+[x] Pieces guarding a check should not be able to move away

 [ ] Stalemate